UniVoucher/UniVoucher-For-Woocommerce/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Enhance security and flexibility in UniVoucher For WooCommerce by sanitizing user inputs
+* Adding a new setting for gift card display position on order details pages

 = 1.2.0 =
 * Enhance UniVoucher For WooCommerce with new backorder management features
 * Added automatic creation of backordered cards using the internal wallet